learn-co-curriculum/js-this-readme/README.md

 ## Global Scope

 Code running outside of a function is in the **Global Scope**.
 Every JavaScript runtime has a default global object that will be the value of `this` when a function is called in global scope.
-In the browser, if we're referencing `this` in the global scope, we're referencing the `Window` object.
+In the browser, if we're referencing `this` in the global scope, we're referencing the `window` object.

 Try adding the following code to `script.js` and then run `index.html` in your browser with the JavaScript console open: